DoraBoadi/Chatbot/README.md

 **4. Press Send to receive a response from the AI chatbot.**

-Interact with the chatbot as needed for assistance, information retrieval, or workflow support.
+**5. Interact with the chatbot as needed for assistance, information retrieval, or workflow support.**